microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial.md

 ![CPX pinouts](/static/cp/learn/pins-tutorial/pinouts.jpg)

 The @boardname@ has several pins located around its edge.
-Some of these are deditcated to providing a supply voltage our a place for grounding a circuit.
+Some of these are dedicated to providing a supply voltage or a place for grounding a circuit.
 The other pins are available to use for digital I/O, analog I/O, servos, or communication with sensors and other boards.

 Some of these pins are configurable for use in both digital or analog I/O. This means they can have different input and output modes.
 When you use the blocks for these in a program, they are configured for the proper mode before any input is read or output sent.